 It is difficult to find fresh blueberries in India, and don’t even get me started about cream cheese.
 This one is not difficult to find but is very costly, considering how easily and economically you can make it at home.
 Yes, you can make it at home — you’ll find the recipe right here.
 Oh, and I almost forgot the whipped cream — this elusive dairy empress is rarely found on India’s grocery shelves.
 Amul Whipping Cream, that is.
 You could buy Amul Cream (low fat) and make whipped cream from that.
 You’ll find the recipe right here.
 Oh, I digressed — coming back to the blueberries, if you live in a country where fresh blueberries are a no-show, then fret not.
 Use blueberry pie filling like I did.

 So how did I stumble upon this silky, seductive (trite, I know, but apt in this case) enchantress?
 Well, a lovely lady called Juliet Egan kindly and enthusiastically shared this brilliant no-bake blueberry cheesecake recipe in a food group.
 If you do find her in a food forum, don’t forget to thank her!
 I’ve made a few changes to her recipe — I’ve used lesser sugar (I added sugar to my whipped cream), a little more whipped cream (do you have to ask?), and I’ve beaten in a few spoonfuls of the blueberry pie filling into the cheesecake for more flavour.

 The first time you make it — indulge like there’s no tomorrow.
 The second time, consider taking it as a gift to the host of a party or to a barbeque — and then don’t forget to come back here and let me know of all the compliments you got!
 Kapish?

-200 g digestive biscuits, broken in halves and quarters
+- 200 g digestive biscuits, Graham crackers or any other sweet biscuit broken in halves and quarters

 Serving: Serve chilled!